-Software Fault Pattern Metamodel (SFPM) RFCStatus: RFC has been issued.
+Software Fault Pattern Metamodel (SFPM) RFCStatus: The FAX Vote has completed.

 One of the key steps in preventing cyber attacks is to collect, analyze and efficiently manage knowledge about exploitable weaknesses in such a way that this knowledge can be utilized by the community to build more comprehensive prevention, detection and mitigation solutions.
 Several classifications of weaknesses have been developed by the community; however, it has been observed that all existing approaches resist automation.
 The primary objective of the Software Fault Pattern (SFP) Catalog is to bring clarity and precision to the study of weaknesses by building a systematic machine-consumable catalog of software faults, and to enable analytics and automation of various workflows involving the knowledge of software faults.
 To this end, the SFP approach brings together several successful model-based techniques:

 - ISO/OMG Knowledge Discovery Metamodel (KDM) as a language-neutral, vendor-independent vocabulary for describing software facts;